lizariasc/my-team-generator/README.md

 Contributor Covenant.

 ## Tests
 Test-driven-development was used to test classes constructors using jest.
-Use `npm run test` to use it.
+After installing jest, use `npm run test` to run it.

 ## Questions
 If you have any questions about this project, send me an email at lizethariasc14@gmail.com or contact me through my [GitHub](https://github.com/lizariasc).

-## Demo video
+## Walkthrough video demostrating the functionality
 https://drive.google.com/file/d/1bFggJSMqYTCUvd8MugiDvi2zEoPj8Ufb/view

 ## Mockup of a sample HTML